SEESolutions-it/DpdlEngine/README.md

 database technology, that is encoded with a defined Dpdl code definition file.

-Dpdl includes also a compact scripting engine and an extensible API interface to facilitate the development of custom API extensions by using the Dpdl scripting language.
+Dpdl includes also a compact scripting engine and an extensible API interface to facilitate the development of custom API extensions by using the Dpdl API.

-Dpdl supports common IoT protocol stacks such as **Bluetooth(tm)** and **CoAP** (Constrained Application Protocol).
-Dpdl development has been started back in year 2003, where mobile devices had very limited computer, memory and storage capacity.
+Common IoT protocol stacks such as **Bluetooth(tm)** and **CoAP** (Constrained Application Protocol) are supported by default and third party libraries integrated as extensions.

+Dpdl is designed to be simple, compact, robust, extendible and portable to every platform.
+The language constructs and syntax is kept simple and with a OOP paradigm in mind.
+Dpdl enables to access the full java platform API directly within Dpdl scripts.
+Further, also standard ANSI C code (subset of C90) can be added and executed directly within Dpdl scripts.
+This makes Dpdl an ideal candidate also for hardware programming.

 **DpdlEngine stack**